SumaPrajapati/ReactND_Would-you-rather/README.md

 # Would you rather - Project

 Would You Rather game project developed for React Nanodegree program.
 I used React and Redux for this application.
+It's second project of Udacity program.

 ## Installation